Filippo-Venturini/MovieNerd/README.md

 # MovieNerd 🎥🍿
-`MovieNerd` is and Android application that use `IMDB's API` for search movies rating.
+`MovieNerd` is an Android application that uses `IMDB's API` for searching movie ratings.

 It's possible to: